 Choosing the Perfect Domain Name

-You might think the choice of your domain name (URL) is not really important, but in my opinion, it is one of the primary decision a business owner needs to make.
+You might think the choice of your domain name (URL) is not really important, but in my opinion, it is one of the primary decisions a business owner needs to make.

 Main Category: Web Services

-In my opinion this is the best way to go. you have full flexibility to expand services, locations, and not run into the chance of over optimizing the url. so if I wanted to add any service or location I have the flexibility to do that.
+In my opinion, this is the best way to go. you have full flexibility to expand services, and locations, and not run into the chance of over-optimizing the URL. so if I wanted to add any service or location I have the flexibility to do that.

 Partial Match Domain

-Adding a keyword into the URL: One of my main keywords is web design.
+Adding a keyword into the URL: One of my main keywords in web design.
 Including this keyword and the brand is called a partial match domain

 Partial match domain: salterrawebdesign

 The challenge with partial match domains is when you are expanding services or products.
-Google is getting better at knowing what sub categories go with the main category, but it doesn't make it easier to rank.
-If my domain is salterrawebdesign.com and I want to add a new services called 'internet marketing' I might have a url like this: "salterrawebdesign.com/internet-marketing".
-It would be much better for ranking if the url was "Salterrasite.com/internet-marketing" because both web design and internet marketing are sub categories of Web Services
+Google is getting better at knowing what sub-categories go with the main category, but it doesn’t make it easier to rank.
+If my domain is salterrawebdesign.com and I want to add a new service called ‘internet marketing’ I might have a URL like this: “salterrawebdesign.com/internet-marketing”.
+It would be much better for ranking if the URL was “Salterrasite.com/internet-marketing” because both web design and internet marketing are subcategories of Web Services